Workstation Tuning Tips for AccountMate

-- Avoid running AccountMate on a PC that’s connected to the SQL Server via a VPN… AccountMate is a very network-intensive application and is more susceptible to minor losses of network connectivity that doesn’t effect simpler applications like Microsoft Word or Excel.
+- Avoid running AccountMate on a PC that’s connected to the SQL Server via Wi-Fi or a VPN… AccountMate is a very network-intensive application and is more susceptible to minor losses of network connectivity that doesn’t effect simpler applications like Microsoft Word or Excel.

 2. Configure Anti-Virus correctly: